EmilyGarredQCA/1701QCA-Assessment2/index.md

 ![Image](PeopleCreateSpace.jpg)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because it uses the same principal of stillness.
+In this light display when a person remains still the projection creates a very slow ripple effect which radiates from them across the room creating a peacfull experience.
+My project also used this continued stillness to have an effect on the environment with the project only coming to life when there is no motion.

 ### Related project 5 ###
 Play With Fire Over WIFI